Using pharmacogenomic information in clinical practice

-The PRSB has launched a project to develop guidance for how medicines can be prescribed using information from genomic records
+The PRSB has developed guidance for how medicines can be prescribed using information from genomic records

 The study of our genetic makeup is transforming healthcare and helping professionals tailor treatments for individuals.
 Already genomics (the study of genes in our DNA and their function) is helping to determine our individual risk of developing a number of diseases, detecting illness earlier, helping provide accurate diagnoses, and determining the most effective treatments to help improve our health.
 This includes medications, with evidence growing every day to show how genes can impact the way in which our bodies will react to certain drugs.